codewin1/codewin1/README.md

       <b>
         Hello There
       <br>
-        I'm Edwin, codewin1 , a Student; I like cats and stars, toxically a linux fan.
+        I'm Edwin and/or codewin1 , a Student and a Devops practitioner; I like alot all just depends on what topic you bring up 😂
         <br>
-        I’m currently learning golang ,next.js technologies and also looking to collaborate on opensource  projects.
+        I’m currently learning golang and also looking to collaborate on opensource  projects.
         <br>
        <b> My LinkedIn </b>:: https://www.linkedin.com/in/murimiedwin/
       </b>